YurunChen/yurunchen.github.io/_pages/about.md

 <div class="news-item">
 <span class="news-time">[12/2024]</span>
-🎉 Published preprint paper: <em>"OS Agents: A Survey on MLLM-based Agents for Computer, Phone, and Browser Use"</em>!
+🎉 Published paper in PrePrint: <em>"OS Agents: A Survey on MLLM-based Agents for Computer, Phone, and Browser Use"</em>!
 </div>